© Copyright, VTDigger 2014

-Raymond said Friday he takes “great pains” to respond immediately to investor concerns, but it has no authority over the private placement memorandum.
+Raymond said Friday he takes “great pains” to respond immediately to investor concerns, but the center has no authority over the private placement memorandum.
 The Tram Haus agreement was signed by investors, and it gave the general partner the legal right to dissolve the company, he said.

 “Obviously, we had concerns that a document dated in August was delivered sometime in May,” Raymond said.
 The timing of the second, revised promissory note didn’t surprise him because it followed after Raymond received complaints and pursued the issues with Jay Peak.

 “I also had concern about whether or not it was legitimate for the general partner to dissolve the partnership,” Raymond said.
 He and the agency’s lawyer examined the documents and concluded it was allowed, he said.

 The center has no ability to intercede in private legal contracts, he said, but it is making more of an effort to hold Jay Peak accountable.
 Company management now copies the center on all communications with investors.
 Raymond also has asked Jay Peak to submit weekly written updates.
 As of Friday, the first deadline the company agreed to had been missed by a day.